Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 ![](../2020-02-23-azuread-tenant-hardening-security-settings-considerations/identity-secure-score-action.png)

 In this example you should take care on your “Emergency access accounts” (“Break glass”) if you like to exclude them from MFA (as planned  in case of MFA service outage).
-You’ll find more details about it in my blog post [about managing accounts for "break glass" or "emergency" scenarios.](https://www.cloud-architekt.net/how-to-implement-and-manage-emergency-access-accounts/)
+You’ll find more details in my blog post [about managing accounts for "break glass" or "emergency" scenarios.](https://www.cloud-architekt.net/how-to-implement-and-manage-emergency-access-accounts/)

 Configuration of [Azure AD Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection), [Privileged Identity Management](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure) or (Global) [Password Protection](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad) and other latest security features are also part of the recommended actions if you have not already enabled it.

-Score impact of improvement actions, overall score of your tenant and relevant benchmarks (industry average and company size) are also available from this blade and shall help you to improve estimation and awareness of configuration (risk).
+Score impact of improvement actions, overall score of your tenant and relevant benchmarks (industry average and company size) are also available from this blade and can help you to improve estimation and awareness of configuration (risk).

 I can strongly recommended to review the score and improvement actions on a regular basis.
 These information are also available from the [Microsoft Graph Security API](https://docs.microsoft.com/en-us/graph/api/resources/security-api-overview?view=graph-rest-1.0#common-use-cases) and can be integrated to your dashboard, PKI or monitoring solution.